out-liar/China-USA-Population-Growth-Data-Analysis-with-Python-Pandas/README.md

 us.population / us.population.iloc[0] * 100

-# Now the first year is set to 1, and everything is is relative to it,
+# Now the first year is set to 1, and everything is relative to it,
 #  as a percentage.

 # Plotting the data: